imrenzo/web_forum/README.md

 # Features
 - Users will be able to view threads and comments (on each thread) regardless of logging in
+- Users can perform CRUD operations on threads and posts
+- Users can filter for thread based on their categories using the Subjects dropdown box
+- Users can search for threads based on search bar
+    - Search bar filters (with RegEx) to ensure that the search query + posts' title/ info matches word for word
+    - Search bar ignores multiple whitespaces between words and will function properly
+- Upon logging in Users may view their own thread posts

 # Authentication/ Security